creoapp/documentation/docs/classes/OSSharing.md

 **super**: **[Object](../gravity/object.md)**

-The OSSharing class provides support for sharing content from your app.
+The OSSharing class provides support for printing and sharing content from your app.

 ### Events